-You've probably been hearing a lot recently about the Ethereum "Shanghai" upgrade due to take place in March.
+You've probably been hearing a lot recently about the Ethereum "Shanghai" upgrade due to take place on April 12th.
 Shanghai is the next hard fork after London and will be the most significant update to the Ethereum network since the merge.

 So what is the Shanghai hard fork?
 And why is it a significant update to the network?